raktim-mondol/qu-path/README.md

-# QuPATH Basic Tasks Repository

-This repo contains code for performing basic tasks using QuPATH.

 # QuPath Groovy Scripting Guide

 This repository contains a guide on how to use Groovy code in QuPath for automation and customization purposes.
 QuPath offers a built-in script editor that allows you to write and run Groovy scripts to perform various tasks and extend the functionality of the software.